Can women's football capitalise on Barcelona’s record-breaking Camp Nou Clasico?

 With the Euros this summer, then the World Cup next year, this was the perfect moment to have made such a statement.

-What's essential now, though, is that the women's game as an entire movement reacts as positively to the occasion as Barca's players did on Wednesday night.
+What's essential now, though, is that the women's game in its entirety reacts to the bar Wednesday night set - and that they do so in a way fitting of the show Barca put on.